Teamdael/spellbook/_posts/2017-01-01-false-vision.markdown

 ---
 layout: post
-title:  "Abi Dalzim's Horrid Wilting"
+title:  "False Vision"
 date:   2017-01-01
-source: XGTE.150
+source: From the Arcane Archive
-tags: [sorcerer, wizard, level8, necromancy]
+tags: [bard, ranger, wizard, level4, illusion, hb, fan]
 ---

-**8th-level necromancy**
+**4th-level illusion**

 **Casting Time**: 1 action

-**Range**: 150 feet
+**Range**: Touch

-**Components**: V, S, M (a bit of sponge)
+**Components**: V, S, M (a pinch each of diamond, ruby, emerald and sapphire dust, worth a total of 100 gp, which the spell consumes)

-**Duration**: Instantaneous
+**Duration**: 8 hours

-You draw the moisture from every creature in a 30-foot cube centered on a point you choose within range.
-Each creature in that area must make a Constitution saving throw.
-Constructs and undead aren’t affected, and plants and water elementals make this saving throw with disadvantage.
-A creature takes 12d8 necrotic damage on a failed save, or half as much damage on a successful one.
-Nonmagical plants in the area that aren’t creatures, such as trees and shrubs, wither and die instantly.
+For the duration, you hide a target that you touch from divination magic.
+The target can be a willing creature, a place, or an object no larger than 10 feet in any dimension.
+If the target is targeted by any divination magic or perceived through a scrying spell’s sensors, you are able to present the diviner with false information of your choice, as long as you are conscious at the time of the divination attempt.
+The target could appear to be in different circumstances, in one or more false locations, or completely undetectable as you desire.